-Source: Capital IO KPMG analysis
+Source: Capital IQ, KPMG analysis

 Notes: Multiples are analyzed based on the latest information available as of the assessment date for the respective edition of the Quarterly Brief.
 Changes of index composition, revised financial information and newly available information as of the respective assessment date may cause multiples to change.

-Financial service companies differ from many other companies in how they operate.
+1 Financial service companies differ from many other companies in how they operate.
 Debt acts more as "raw material" than operational capital for financial services companies.
-A common valuation metric used by analysts evaluating such firms is the price-to-book (P/B) ratio for Switzerland remains slightly negative (-0.01%).
-The risk-free rates for Germany, the UK, and the US are now comparable to the level as of 31 December 2019, which could be considered the pre-COVID-19 level.
+A common valuation metric used by analysts evaluating such firms is the price-to-book (P/B) ratio.